hopsoft/bighorn/README.md

 It's useful to capture as much information as possible when a click event occurs.
 For example, I typically track the following data points.
-_Feel free to add additional data points as your uses cases dictate._
+_Feel free to add additional data points as your usecase dictates._

 - `name`    - the name of the event (can be custom)
 - `trigger` - the DOM event that triggered the event